amoe/figshare-uploader/README.md

     python -m pip install -U pip
     pip install -U setuptools
     pip install -U wheel
+    pip install scons

 This avoids an error `--single-version-externally-managed`.
+SCons will put its scripts into the `Scripts` directory of your Python directory.
+You may need to fully qualify the path to SCons with this path.

 Once you have this you do: